When helping students prepare for the IELTS test, one of the biggest fears is how to do well in IELTS Speaking.

 Below you’ll find advice that I give to all of my speaking classes and a strong sample answer for Part 2.

 Learn exactly how you can score a Band 8 in IELTS Speaking Part 2.

 Advice for getting the score you need in IELTS Speaking Part 2.

-Click below for a strategy you can use each and every time.
+Click above for a strategy you can use each and every time.